 News Associates tops the NCTJ results tables again and again.
-Our approach to teaching has been recognised by being awarded innovation of the year at the 2020 NCTJ Awards for Excellence, celebrating the new and exciting ways we have inspired the next generation of journalists.
+We won Innovation of the Year at the 2020 NCTJ Awards for Excellence which recognised and celebrated the new and exciting ways we have inspired the next generation of journalists.